kwontaeim/address-book-api/README.md

 ## What to expect to see

 When you run the application a Address Book API will be exposed under the URI `http://localhost:8080/addresses?surname={surname}`.
-You can type this URI on your favourite browser to see the customers that are already registered.
+You can type this URI on your favourite browser to see the customers that are already registered `(ex.
+Kwon, Barnet, Ahn, Hwang)`.
 If the customer that you would like to search by surname exists, you can also see the 'hyper link' that calls another api to get the full customer's detail.